textpotential/bibliarchic/chapt3.md

 Ricks (Leiden: E.J.
 Brill, 1996), 46-48, identifies this marking as a *paragraphos* sign, marking the division of the text into paragraphs, yet not distinguishing between original scribes, later scribes or readers.

-In addition to this collaborative reading practice, the roll interface exemplified by 1QIsa^a^ signals a second collaborative capacity in the shared task of editing the text.
+In addition to this collaborative reading practice, the roll interface exemplified by 1QIsa^a^ signals a second collaborative affordance in the shared task of editing the text.
 As Trever notes, many of the emendations evidenced in 1QIsa^a^ look to be from the same hand as the scribe that wrote the body of the text.[^13] Yet, there is also evidence of other people participating in the emendation of the text by adding words or larger sections that were omitted by the initial scribe.[^14] In fact, on line twenty six of column forty nine of 1QIsa^a^, which contains the first verse of Isaiah 61 we hear read in the episode described in Luke 4, there is an example of this collaborative participation in the production of the text.
 In the spacing between lines, a different user has added a word just above the line where it seems a word was omitted.
 By the time 1QIsa^a^ was in use, in the last few centuries BCE, the text of Isaiah was rather well established.